Jus’ Jah Magazine was born after a trip to Jamaica in 2011, where the popularity of Reggae and Dancehall music was evident.

 As a journalist, Sinai Fleary has worked with various media organisations including The Huffington Post, The Voice Newspaper, Pride Magazine, Gal-Dem, South West Londoner and TV show London 360.

-As a freelance journalist, Sinai, had the privilege of interviewing Ethiopian Prince, Asfa-Wossen Asserate (a relative of Emperor Haile Selassie), the Mayor of London, Sadiq Khan and Hollywood Actress Naomi Harris.
+As a freelance journalist, Sinai, had the privilege of interviewing Ethiopian Prince, Asfa-Wossen Asserate (a relative of Emperor Haile Selassie), the Mayor of London, Sadiq Khan and Hollywood Actress Naomie Harris.

 She has worked as a broadcast journalist on the award-winning Colourful Radio and interviewed many musicians including Beenie Man, Etana, Anthony Hamilton, Morgan Heritage, Marla Brown and Jah Bouks.